bottle2/swf2c/README.md

 $ make proxy

-to obtain raw videos, replace ffmpeg.exe from Swivel/ffmpeg/win64/ with proxy.exe, but rename to ffmpeg.exe. do a backup etc.
+to obtain raw videos, replace ffmpeg.exe from Swivel/ffmpeg/win64/ with proxy.exe, but rename to ffmpeg.exe. do a backup etc.-->

 ## References